 Our work takes us all over the Stour Valley including Ashford, Canterbury and Sandwich and up to Whitstable.
-We do our best to advise on the best way to manage landscapes for wildlife, while recognising the individual needs of landowners or local communities.
+We advise on the best way to manage landscapes for wildlife, while recognising the individual needs of landowners or local communities.

-Local communities are involved wherever possible, which is why volunteering is such a mainstay of countryside management.
+Local people are involved wherever possible, and volunteering is a mainstay of countryside management.

 Balancing and integrating the many uses of the countryside, from farming and forestry to walking and education, is a major goal of countryside management.